codylandry/Smores/README.md

 - add a way to customize user facing syntax (delimiters for dot operator and list indexing)
 - add ability to blacklist fields from being included in templates
 - add ability to specify a template for (non-Nested) fields
+- add ability to keep schema templates in separate files